jamesdeluk/hugo/content/posts/consumption/consumption-week6.md

 - Cheap ones are 90% as good as expensive ones.
 - In general, ibuprofen > paracetamol> aspirin.
 - Some painkillers don’t work for some people (e.g. only ~25% of people get good relief from aspirin).

-## Books

-### Fall in Love with the Problem, Not the Solution - Uri Levine

-- 3/5
-- Massive Silicon Valley vibes.
-Build an app, don’t make profit, sell it.

-### Your Head is a Houseboat

-- 5/5
-- Can read it in an evening, and incredibly thought-provoking.